-Here are some aspects to consider when asking yourself ‘Should I buy a bigger house?’.
-Here’s my guide to upsizing and how I can help:
+Here are some tips to consider when asking yourself ‘Should I buy a bigger house?’:

 People move to a bigger space for many reasons: a growing family, the blending of two families, or grandparents moving in; starting a home-based business which may require space for employees; or growing your real estate investment portfolio.
 With experience in all of these conditions, I can help you answer the question of “should I buy a bigger house?“.